A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Methodology

 \subsection{Correlation Information Multi-Head Attention}

-In this subsection, we propose a correlation information multi-head attention (CIATT) component utilizing spatial correlation information to construct stable contextual features and extract dynamic temporal dependencies for continuous data, as shown in \figref{fig:model}(c).
+In this subsection, we propose a correlation information multi-head attention (CIATT) component utilizing spatial correlation information to construct more stable contextual features and focus on the most relevant sequence, as shown in \figref{fig:model}(c).

 Currently, many works use the attention mechanism for traffic flow forecasting.
 The attention mechanism, as the major component of transformer architecture, utilizes the queries (\textbf{Q}), keys (\textbf{K}), and values (\textbf{V}) as the inputs to model the dependencies of time points among sequences and construct a new embedding representation output as follows,